lcerenc661/weather_forecast_message/README.md

 # Daily weather forecast message

-Using weatherAPI, Twilio, Python and AWS EC2 instance to generate a daily sms with a weather forecast report.
+Using weatherAPI, Twilio, Python and a AWS EC2 instance to generate a daily sms with a weather forecast report.